The Best Hobbies for Women Over 50 and Beyond! (2026)

 Take up hiking

+Hiking is good, clean fun!
 Hiking is a great way to get in light cardio, vitamin D, and fresh air!
+It’s one of the most enriching pastimes for connecting with nature.

 Hiking can also be social and is a great way to spend time with family and friends.
 There are hiking groups and clubs you can join as well!

-How to start hiking as a hobby
+How to start hiking as a hobby:

 - Invest in some good hiking shoes